 There are two methods of initiating the patrol or tour.
-If you enter 91 CALL via the keypad you can initiate patrol/tour sequence 1 only.
+If you enter <CALL> 91 <Enter> via the keypad you can initiate patrol/tour sequence 1 only.

 You may also initiate a patrol or tour through the Advanced Menu System.
+Enter <CALL> 95 <Enter> or <CALL> 64 <Enter> on the keypad.
+Enter the password to enter the menu.
+The Default password is 111111.
+See Control menu to change.

-Enter 95 CALL on the keypad.
-You will see the Main Menu displayed on the screen.
+You will then see the Main Menu displayed on the screen.